Table of Contents[Hide][Show]

 Why Experiencing Generosity Matters

-I recently read this article about how we are much more likely to help an individual than we are to respond to a large group or more general need:
+This article really drove home for me how we are much more likely to help an individual than we are to respond to a large group or more general need:

 The paper angel in my daughter’s hand read, “Girl, age 6.
 Wants: Undershirts.”
 The angel in my son’s hand read, “Boy, age 7.
 Likes: Dinosaurs.”
 My lectures about faraway starving children had previously fallen on deaf ears, but on that December day, my kids, then age 5 and 8, eagerly dashed around the store to find just the right gifts.
 “I think she’ll like these!
 They have princesses on them!”
 “Can I get him a sweatshirt, too?
 I don’t want him to be cold!”